 - Everyone Has Standards: The brothers don't have the heart to kill the mouse while he's unconscious (and hate themselves for it) so they have him deported.
-The mouse still found his way back, but throws the two a bone after their plans literally blow up.
+The mouse still found his way back, but throws the two a bone after their plans are literally flushed away.

 - Evil Laugh: A rare "good guy" example: Ernie does this every time he chases the mouse or when he thinks he has got him.

-- Fat and Skinny: Ernie and Lars.
-While Ernie's not exactly fat, he's quite larger than the thin Lars.
+- Ernie and Lars.
+While Ernie's not exactly fat, he's quite larger than the thin and lanky Lars.